yanpitangui/dotnet-api-boilerplate/README.md

 1. To run migrations on this project, run the following command on the root folder:
 	- ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``

-2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the project itself will be the infrastructure, which is where the dbcontext is.
+2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the selected project will be "Boilerplate.Infrastructure", which is where the dbcontext is.

 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star: